 - The candidates belonging to the reserved categories have to score minimum cutoff percentile at CAT 2018 along with the eligibility criteria in order to be shortlisted for the admission process.

-There is also separate cut off for the reserved category and the open Caste.
-Schedule Castes (ST) and the Scheduled Tribes (ST) and the Persons with Disability (PWD) candidates should have minimum 45% of percentage or equivalent amount of CGPA or grade for appearing in the CAT examination.
+Schedule Castes (ST) and the Scheduled Tribes (ST) and the Persons with Disability (PWD) candidates should have minimum 45% of percentage or equivalent amount of CGPA or grade in qualifying examination for appearing in CAT Exam.

 Information for Reserved Category Candidates